Local Food & Flavours

 Ginger Beer: Similar to ginger ale with a stronger ginger flavour.
 A key ingredient in a Dark and Stormy cocktail.

 Heavy Cake: Cake made from cassava or yam, spices and coconut milk.
-A very dense, slightly sweet and spicy cake.
-Almost the consistency of bread pudding.
-Very Caymanian.
+A very dense, sightly sweet and spicy cake, almost the consistency of bread pudding.
 It can be made with any kind of breadkind (Caribbean starchy foods) but cassava is the favourite.
-Main ingredients would be cassava, coconut milk, brown sugar and butter and seasoned with whatever was available that the cook liked at the time.
-In Jamaica they call something similar a ‘pudding’.
+The main ingredients would be cassava, coconut milk, brown sugar and butter and seasoned with whatever was available to the chef at the time, and what they felt like including.
+In Jamaica they call something similar a 'pudding'.

-Jerk: A dry seasoning blend that originated in Jamaica and which is used primarily in the preparation of grilled meat.
-The ingredients can vary, depending on the cook, but Jamaican jerk blend is generally a combination of chiles, thyme, spices (such as cinnamon, ginger, allspice and cloves), garlic and onions.
-Jerk seasoning can be either rubbed directly onto meat, or blended with a liquid to create a marinade.
+Jerk: A dry seasoning blend that originated in Jamaica and is used primarily in the preparation of grilled meat.
+The ingredients can vary, depending on the cook, but Jamaican jerk blend is generally a combination of chillies, thyme, spices (such as cinnamon, ginger, allspice and cloves), garlic and onions.
+Jerk seasoning can be either rubbed directly onto meat or blended with a liquid to create a marinade.
 In the Caribbean, the most common meats seasoned in this fashion are pork and chicken.

 Mannish Water: Made from yams and the head and foot of a goat.
 It is said to cure impotency, infertility and even the common cold.
 Not for the faint-hearted.